memgraph/mgmigrate/README.md

     alt="Follow @memgraphdb" /></a>
 </p>

+## Notice:

+**The project has been archived.
+It's based on some really interesting research papers, however unfortunately the code has not kept up with changes so we've decided to archive it.
+We might revisit this research and resurrect this project in the future.
+If you would like to contribute, have feedback or suggestions please visit our [Discord server](https://www.discord.gg/memgraph)**

 Welcome to the **mgmigrate** tool repository.
 This tool can help you migrate data from a [PostgreSQL](https://memgraph.com/docs/memgraph/import-data/migrate/postgresql)